SamuelSwartzberg/flashcardifying_text_temp/inf.md

 ### booting

+Booting comes from bootstrap load, which itself comes from the idea of pulling yourself up by your bootstraps.
 Booting is initializing the computer.
 The difficulty of booting is how do you get the computer into a state where it can execute stuff without being able to execute stuff. has ended when the OS has reached a certain state.